Project-MONAI/monai-deploy-app-sdk/docs/srs.md

 ## [REQ] Loading a DICOM 2d/3d dataset into a unified domain object

-The SDK shall enable applications to load a 2D/3D imaging dataset belonging to a single DICOM series into a unified "Image" domain object so that downstream operators can process this domain object based on the application's needs such as transformation and inference.
+The SDK shall enable applications to load a 2D/3D imaging dataset belonging to a single DICOM series into a unified "Image" domain object so that destination operators can process this domain object based on the application's needs such as transformation and inference.

 ### Background